BlockdagNetworkLabs/blockdag-scripts/README.md

 ```
 ### Step 2: Setup the Repository

 After cloning the repository, you need to update the paths in all relevant files to reflect your current repository location.
+In the files below:
+ - clean.sh
+ - generate_wallet.sh
+ - wallet.sh

 For example, if you cloned the repository into `/home/yourusername/projects/blockdag/blockdag-scripts`, you should replace all instances of the old path (`/home/ubuntu/blockdag-scripts/`) in the files with your new path (`/home/yourusername/projects/blockdag/blockdag-scripts`).